Off-Campus Community Expectations and Resources

 As an urban college, Berklee is part of the community and business life of its neighborhood.
 The maintenance of friendly and considerate relations among the college and area residents and businesses is in keeping with the college’s broader responsibility to contribute to the general good of society.

 Therefore, Berklee expects its students to demonstrate responsible citizenship.
-Excessive or unreasonable noise, rude and abusive language or behavior, or conduct that is disruptive to the neighborhood is not in keeping with the role of the college in its urban setting, and such actions will be subject to disciplinary review by the Office of the Vice President for Student Affairs/Dean of Students.
-If found responsible, students may be disciplined with penalties up to and including suspension or dismissal from the college.
+Excessive or unreasonable noise, rude and abusive language or behavior, or conduct that is disruptive to the neighborhood is not in keeping with the role of the college in its urban setting, and such actions will be subject to disciplinary review by the Office of Community Standards and Conflict Resolution.
+If found responsible, students may be disciplined with sanctions up to and including suspension or dismissal from the college.

 Good Neighbors Handbook